-Pressing the [Input] soft key displays a window used to enter a character string.
+Pressing the [Input] soft key or one of the character/number input keys displays a window used to enter a character string.
 Enter the unit (up to 6 alphanumeric characters) and press the DISP/ENTER key.
 For the procedures related to entering character strings, see "Entering Characters" on page 3-22.